thalsi/Lean-markdown/README.md

 # Markdown
 - Markdown is a open-scoure markup language
-- plain text that converts to a Rich HTML document
+- Plain text that converts to a Rich HTML document

 ## File Extension
 - .markdown